Apply for cross-institutional study

 Providing your results to Deakin

-Results from cross-institutional enrolment at other institutions will be recorded on Deakin University academic records as EP (External Institution Pass) or EN (External Institution Fail).
+Results from cross-institutional enrolment at other institutions will be recorded on Deakin’s academic records as EP (External Institution Pass) or EN (External Institution Fail).

-To appear on your record, results must be received by Deakin by the required deadline.
-Please refer to the Handbook for these deadlines.
+To appear on your record, results must be submitted by the Handbook required deadline..

-Once you receive your results, you need to provide your results to Deakin via Student Central by one of the following methods;
+Once you receive your results, you can submit them to Student Central by one of the following.

-- dropping into a Student Central hub on the Campus with your original transcript
+- Drop into a Student Central hub on campus with your original transcript.

-- posting the original transcript or a certified copy of the transcript to Student Central.
+- Post the original transcript or a certified copy of the transcript to Student Central.